Rhapsody (operating system): System requirements

 The PowerPC version of Rhapsody DR1 required 32 MB of RAM (64 MB recommended), and 1 GB of disk space, and only officially supported the Power Macintosh 9500, 9600, 8500 and 8600.

 Release history

 Apple initially planned to release a developer preview of Rhapsody in the third quarter of 1997.
 It would be followed in January 1998 by a consumer release codenamed Rhapsody Premier, containing a preliminary version of Blue Box, the compatibility environment that would allow Rhapsody to run Mac OS apps.
 The full Blue Box would come in Rhapsody Unified, planned for mid-1998.

-Rhapsody's version numbers start at version 5.0, since it was a rename of NeXT's OPENSTEP for Mach operating system, whose last version was OPENSTEP for Mach 4.2.
-Though Apple never released Rhapsody 5.2, some speculated that it was meant to be Rhapsody Premier.
+Rhapsody's version numbers start at version 5.0, since it was a rename of NeXT's OPENSTEP for Mach operating system, whose last version was 4.2.
+Mac OS X Server 1.0 was also based on Rhapsody.